 Note: the Marangu Route is the only one that has huts for the full duration of your trek.

 See this Kilimanjaro routes article to get a full overview of each trail, including detailed information on the camps and pros and cons for each route.
 You will also find useful altitude profiles for each of the routes.
 The better you understand your route and the distances between camp sites the more likely you are to pace yourself correctly on each trekking day.

 We do not sell tours, we simply provide impartial advice.
 Get a quote from our recommended local tour operator.

 The cross-section map below gives a good sense of elevation from each of the Kilimanjaro route starting points.

 There are seven main routes on Kilimanjaro.
-Three approach from the south – Machame, Umbwe, Marangu (note: Mweka is used for decent only), three approach from the West – Shira, Northern Circuit and Lemosho (the latter is relatively new and far superior to that of Shira which starts at a high elevation and therefore makes the acclimatization process much more challenging).
+Three approaches from the south – Machame, Umbwe, Marangu (note: Mweka is used for descent only), three approaches from the West – Shira, Northern Circuit and Lemosho (the latter is relatively new and far superior to that of Shira which starts at a high elevation and therefore makes the acclimatization process much more challenging).

 A popular route, the Rongai, approaches from the drier North East.

 As you climb Kilimanjaro you will pass through four climatic zones.
 The first zone is characterized by tropical rain forest.
 At about 3,000 meters this gives way to a moorland setting.
 At 4,200 meters the landscape becomes desert-like until reaching the uppermost reaches of the mountain which are glacial.